South Devon 2019

 It is always good to see a new airshow and the displays are creditable enough, although a schedule of just five displays might be fewer than many expected.
-It is also possible that visitors will not travel as far to to the show as they would to some other seaside airshows with more plentiful displays.
-There is some irony that promotional material and show web site feature Richard Goodwin and the Red Arrows and neither of these displays are in the programme.
+It is also possible that visitors will not travel as far to the show as they would to some other seaside airshows with more plentiful displays.
+There is some irony that the original promotional material and show web site featured Richard Goodwin and the Red Arrows, and the programme header picture showed the Vulcan, but these displays are in the flying line-up.

 Background to the Teignmouth Airshow